motorina0/codenvy/DOCS.md

 ```

 ## Configuration
 All configuration is done with environment variables.
 Environment variables are stored in `CODENVY_CONFIG/codenvy.env`, a file that is generated during the `codenvy init` phase.
 If you rerun `codenvy init` in the same `CODENVY_CONFIG`, your codenvy.env will be overwritten.
-You can have multiple `CODENVY_CONFIG` folders to keep profiles.
+You can have multiple `CODENVY_CONFIG` folders in order to keep profiles of configuration.

-When Codenvy initializes itself, it creates a `/config` folder and populates it with puppet configuration templatees specific to the version of Codenvy that you are planning to run.
-While similar, this folder is different from `CODENVY_INSTANCE/config`, which has instance-specific configuration for a Codenvy installation.
+When Codenvy initializes itself, it creates a `/config` folder in the current directory or uses the value of `CODENVY_CONFIG`.
+It then populates `CODENVY_CONFIG` with puppet configuration templatees specific to the version of Codenvy that you are planning to run.
+While similar, `CODENVY_CONFIG` is different from `CODENVY_INSTANCE/config`, which has instance-specific configuration for a Codenvy installation.

 You can run `codenvy init` to install a new configuration into an empty directory.
 This command uses the `codenvy/init:<version>` Docker container to deliver a version-specific set of puppet templates into the folder.

-If you run `codenvy config`, Codenvy runs puppet to transform your puppet templates into a Codenvy instance configuration, placing the results into `/instance`.
-Each time you start Codenvy, we automatically rerun `codenvy config`.
+If you run `codenvy config`, Codenvy runs puppet to transform your puppet templates into a Codenvy instance configuration, placing the results into `CODENVY_INSTANCE` or if you have not set that then a subdirectory named `/instance`.
+Each time you start Codenvy, we rerun `codenvy config`.
 It's ok and expected to regenerate configurations - it's the nature of microservices.

+When doing an initialization, if you have `CODENVY_VERSION`, `CODENVY_HOST`, `CODENVY_CONFIG`, or `CODENVY_INSTANCE` set, then those values will be inserted into your `CODENVY_CONFIG/codenvy.env` template.
+After initialization, you can edit any environmen variable and rerun `codenvy config` to update the system.

 ### SMTP
 By default, Codenvy is configured to use a dummy mail server which makes registration with user email not possible, although admin can still create users or configure oAuth.
 To configure Codenvy to use SMTP server of choice, provide values for the following environment variables in `codenvy.env` (below is an example for GMAIL):